kattschmidtt/foxx-blog-apps/README.md

 In order to get mapbox running register on this [website](https://mapbox.com) and plug in your access token into the env.js file under the accessToken value.

+To integrate the backend with the front end go to the [mongodb](mongodb.com) and register.
+Then go to the server/.env file and add your username and password to the MONGO_URI value.

 ## Run Locally